Black Raptor/JimnyBits 2″ Lift Kit Install

 Extended bump stops

 To work out the shape I needed to cut out of some 10mm thick plate I had handy I used a dirty fingertip and a piece of paper to trace out the holes.
+I then used this to make up a template using a centre punch to give me the hole distances to the 3 existing holes.

 The three holes in the axle aren’t very accessible so I trimmed down some rivnuts so they weren’t too long and installed them after drilling out the holes to 9mm to take M6 rivnuts.